crashdean/VBA_Challenge/README.md

     Next i

-   The chart cells value were set using the Range and format below.
+   The chart cells values were set using the Range and format below.

     Worksheets("All Stocks Analysis").Activate